stjude-dnb-binfcore/sc-epigenie/analyses/10x-multiome-vs-scRNAseq-scATAC-seq.md

 The processing of 10x scATAC-seq with matched scRNA-seq versus the 10x multiomic pipeline (which combines both scRNA-seq and scATAC-seq in a single experiment) differs in how the data is generated, processed, and integrated.
 Both pipelines aim to analyze transcriptomic and epigenomic data at the single-cell level, but they have different workflows and considerations due to the way the data is handled.

-# Key Differences Between 10x scATAC + scRNA-seq with Matching vs. 10x Multiomic Pipeline:
+# Key Differences Between 10x scATAC + scRNA-seq with Matching vs. 10x Multiomic Pipeline

 ## 1. Experimental Setup: